matiaspaavilainen/RealConstellations/README.md

 - Visualizes all 88 constellations
 - Decent orbital controls
 - Current view is based at the barycenter of the solar system.
 It shouldn't affect the shapes basically at all (a few million km vs. lightyears)
+- 3D visualization works, needs some polishing in transitions and such, and more controls

 ## Necessary features

-- Possibility to click on the constellation to zoom into it
-  - Projection outline and 3D shape
+- Projection of the constellation towards Earth in the 3D view
-  - Projection as a plane facing earth
-  - Can rotate the view to see the actual shape from different angles
 - Search box
   - Constellations
   - Stars